smartenies/Ozone_for_CDPHE/README.md

 #### Analytical Notes

-02_Summarizing_AQS_Data.R only needs to be ran if the hourly data are collected from the AQS API
+02_Summarizing_AQS_Data.R only needs to be used if the hourly data are collected from the AQS API

+04_Plotting_AQS_Data.R is under construction

 #### Notes for Keving Berg, CDPHE (12/10/18)